syncfusion-content/uwp-docs/uwp/SfTimePicker/Setting-Null-Value.md

 To set the input scope of the on-screen keyboard, use the InputScope property.
 When the InputScope property set to Number, only the numeric keypad will be visible in the on-screen keyboard.
 The following code example and screen shot illustrate this property.

-N>  The AllowInlineEditing property must be set to True for this property to take effect.
+N>  The AllowInlineEditing property must be set to `true` for this property to take effect.

 {% highlight xaml %}